Deployment orchestration↑

 Install AQG Protect dependencies↑

-Install the protect-cert-sync
+Install the protect-cert-sync service dependencies:

 Install the Protect client as a systemd service↑